mathworks/MATLAB-Central-SDK-for-Nodejs/README.md

 ## License

-The license is available in the License file within this repository
+The license is available in the License file within this repository.

 &copy; 2023 The MathWorks, Inc.